-The School takes all concerns about safeguarding seriously and recognises that addressing even low-level concerns is important to create and embed a culture of openness, trust, and transparency in which the School's values and expected behaviour of its staff are constantly lived, monitored, and reinforced by all staff.
+The School takes all concerns about safeguarding seriously and recognises that addressing even low-level concerns is important to create and embed a culture of openness, trust and transparency in which the School's values and expected behaviour of its staff are constantly lived, monitored and reinforced by all staff.

-The School's Staff Code of Conduct can be found on the School website and in the Staff Employment Manual.
-The aim of the Code of Conduct is to provide clear guidance about behaviour and actions so as to not place pupils or staff at risk of harm or of allegation of harm to a pupil.
-All staff are expected to comply with the standards contained within this Code of Conduct at all times.
+The School's Staff Code of Conduct Policy can be found on the School website and is provided to all staff digitally.
+The aim of the Staff Code of Conduct is to provide clear guidance about the standards of appropriate behaviour and actions of its staff so as to not place pupils or staff at risk of harm or of allegation of harm to a pupil.
+All staff are expected to comply with the standards contained within this code of conduct at all times.

-Staff must share all concerns with the DSL (or a deputy) without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
-Where a low-level concern is raised about the DSL, it should be shared with the Head.
-If the low-level concern relates to the Head, it should be shared with the Chair of Directors.
+Staff must share all concerns with the Head (or deputy Head in their absence) without delay so that it can be recorded, (using the Low Level Concern form) and dealt with appropriately, sensitively, and proportionately and in a timely manner.
+Where a low-level concern is raised about the Head, it should be shared with the Board Level Lead.
+(BLL)